andreazorro/Anova/README.md

 Implementation of the algorithm for inferring gene regulatory networks by ANOVA [1] and its variation applying a non-parametric Friedman Test [2] instead of a Two-way ANOVA.

+Tested on MATLAB R2016a with the Parallel Computing Toolbox.

 Required Input
 --------------